-Making Asset & Equipment Utilization Efficient with IoT
+Making Asset and Equipment Utilization Efficient with IoT

 No, not at all.
 In fact, it’s a much deeper and significant concept than the name might suggest.
 Getting a grip on just how (in)efficiently you’re using physical assets is fundamental to a long list of business metrics that you need to follow in order to stay on the right course.
 You can even go a step further and say that the way the physical assets of a manufacturing or production processes are used is among the most critical factors affecting the profitability of the entire operation.
 You can have every other aspect sharpened to perfection, but chronic over-capacity or equipment shortages will always drag your numbers in the wrong direction.